-- Expects to be unable to attend a polling place on polling day or a pre-poll centre in the ACT before polling day, or - Has silent enrolment and thus his or her address does not appear on the roll.
+- Expects to be unable to attend a polling place on election day or an early voting centre in the ACT before election day; or - Has silent enrolment and thus his or her address does not appear on the roll.

 An eligible elector can apply orally or in writing for a postal vote (other than a registered general postal voter - see below).
-An application for a postal vote may be made by phone, on-line on the Elections ACT website www.elections.act.gov.au, by fax, by email or by posting a form available from Elections ACT and post offices in the ACT and Queanbeyan.
+An application for a postal vote may be made by phone, on-line on the Elections ACT website www.elections.act.gov.au, or by email.

 A person authorised by an eligible elector may also apply for a postal vote on behalf of the eligible elector.